 Theory, skill labs, and clinical practicum courses are academically interrelated.
 Clinical practicum and skills labs associated with a theory course provide students the opportunity to practice and demonstrate implementation of content presented in the theory course.
 The Nursing Program faculty members are responsible for evaluation of student performance to determine if the student has developed an adequate foundation of knowledge to permit the student to progress without interruption in the Program.
 The student will receive the grade that they have earned in each course each time a course is attempted.
-When a student fails to achieve a 2.0 or higher in a nursing theory class, or does not receive a "pass" in a skills lab or practicum, regardless of the grades the student achieved in the related classes.
+When a student fails to achieve a 2.0 or higher in a nursing theory class, or does not receive a "pass" in a skills lab or practicum course, the student will need to repeat all three courses, theory, skills lab, and clinical practicum, regardless of the grades the student achieved in the related classes.
 For example, if a student achieves a 3.6 in theory, a pass in clinical practicum, and a fail in skills lab, the student will have to retake theory, practicum and skills lab despite his/her success in two of the three courses.